patelpb96/GizmoElementTracers/README.md

 You'll then be able to import gizmo_analysis.<whatever>

 To update the repo, cd into $DIR/gizmo_analysis and run hg pull && hg update.

-# Description

-Python package for reading and analyzing Gizmo simulations.

----
-# Requirements

-This package relies on my [utilities/](https://bitbucket.org/sheagk/utilities) Python package for low-level utility functions.

-I develop this package using Python 3.7 and recommend that you use it too.

 ---